Exactly Hittable Interval Graphs: A Canonical Interval Representation

-\textbf{Construction of the gadget $D_i$ for maximal clique $Q_i$:} Let $\{I(v_1),I(v_2), $ $\ldots, I(v_t)\}$ be the ordered set of intervals such that for each $1 \leq k \leq t$, $l(v_k) = i$ and $r(v_k) > r(v_j)$ whenever $1 \leq k < j \leq t$.
-In other words, the ordered set considers the intervals whose left endpoint is $i$ in descending order of their right endpoints.
-Then, for each $1 \leq k \leq t$, the left endpoint of the stretched interval of $I(v_k)$ is $-k+1$: this can be viewed as stretching $I(v_k)$ to the left.
-On the integer line, the left endpoint of the stretched interval of $I(v_k)$ is $z_i-k+1$.
+On the integer line, the left end point of $I(v_k) \in D_1$, which is the most left stretched interval in $D_1$, is taken as point 1.
 We next consider those intervals $I(v)$ such that $r(v)=i$.
-Let $\{I(v_1),I(v_2), \ldots, I(v_t)\}$ be the ordered set of intervals such that for each $1 \leq k \leq t$, $r(v_k) = i$ and $l(v_k) < l(v_j)$ whenever $1 \leq k < j \leq t$.
+Let $\{I(v_1),I(v_2), \ldots, I(v_m)\}$ be the ordered set of intervals such that for each $1 \leq k \leq t$, $r(v_k) = i$ and $l(v_k) < l(v_j)$ whenever $1 \leq k < j \leq m$.
 In other words, the ordered set considers the intervals whose right endpoint is $i$ in ascending order of their left endpoints.
-Then, for each $1 \leq k \leq t$, the right endpoint of the stretched interval of $I(v_k)$ is $k-1$: this can be viewed as stretching $I(v_k)$ to the right.
+Then, for each $1 \leq k \leq m$, the right endpoint of the interval of $I(v_k)$ is stretched $k-1$ points to the right.
 On the integer line, the right endpoint of the stretched interval of $I(v_k)$ would be $z_i+k-1$.
 This completes the description of the gadget $D_i$.
 Note that for $I(v)$ in ${\cal I}$, the stretched interval is stretched to the left only in the leftmost gadget in which it is present, and it is stretched to the right in the rightmost gadget in which it is present.
 By construction, no two intervals share the same left endpoint and the same right endpoint.